Previous dayApril 19, 2026Next day

 228 km ESE of Attu Station, Alaska

-A magnitude 4.2 earthquake was recorded 228 km ESE of Attu Station, Alaska on April 19, 2026 at 21:46 UTC.
-At a depth of 12.9 km, the event was shallow crustal.
-Coordinates: 52.110°, 176.326°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 19, 2026, worldwide seismic activity registered a magnitude 4.2 earthquake 228 km ESE of Attu Station, Alaska at 21:46 UTC.
+This was a shallow crustal earthquake, focused at 12.2 km depth.
+Geolocation places the event at 52.117°N, 176.333°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19